rhtsid18-dev/great-knowledge-resources/README.md

 - [This](https://www.youtube.com/watch?v=4PdegmlQ-x0) is a great YT video on understanding Big-O Notation and how to algorithem time complexity is measured

+### Javascript & Typescript: -

+- [This](https://dev.to/andrewbaisden/how-to-use-eslint-and-prettier-for-code-analysis-and-formatting-1b4g) is a great article on how to properly setup ESLint & Prettier for your project.

 ### DEVOPS: -

 - [This](https://www.youtube.com/watch?v=eB0nUzAI7M8) is a short video on GitHub actions from one of my ( Or Rather possibly my most ) favorite youtubers, Fireship.